 Secondary Graft Viability: Research indicates that corrective transplants often require fewer grafts than primary transplants to achieve similar density.
 This is because existing grafts can sometimes be repositioned rather than newly implanted.

 Higher Precision Techniques: Corrective procedures involve meticulous adjustments to avoid disturbing healthy surrounding tissue, which demands surgical precision.
-For instance, microneedle tools as small as 0.6mm in diameter are used for highly targeted implantation in sensitive areas.
+For instance, microneedle tools as small as 0.6mm in diameter are perfect for highly targeted implantation in sensitive areas.

 Repair with Limited Donor Areas: Studies show that body hair used for scalp correction can improve aesthetics without depleting scalp donor areas, a strategy especially useful in patients with previous extensive surgeries.